MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Generative_Form_Finding_with_Kangaroo_Physics/!index.md

 ![3d_print_textile_edge](3d_print_textile_edge.png)

 We can now start building our physical constraints on the system as described above in Grasshopper:
-- Load: connect one of the points on the outer edge of the mesh to the Point input and add a force vector in the Z-direction to apply a load at that point
+- **Load**: connect one of the points on the outer edge of the mesh to the Point input and add a force vector in the Z-direction to apply a load at that point
-- Anchor: connect the other point on the outer edge to the Anchor component to fix it in space
+- **Anchor**: connect the other point on the outer edge to the **Anchor** component to fix it in space
-- Rod: this component takes a polyline curve and convers it to semi-flexible rod with variable stiffness.
+- **Rod**: this component takes a polyline curve and convers it to semi-flexible rod with variable stiffness.
 By adjusting the parameters such as the Length Factor, we can simulate the tension forces that the 3D print pattern is applying on the textile.
-- EdgeLenghts: connect the mesh to this component to make the mesh behave like a textile.
+- **EdgeLenghts**: connect the mesh to this component to make the mesh behave like a textile.

 ![3d_print_textile_constrain](3d_print_textile_constrain.png)